AB de Villiers retirement: Here is how twitterati reacted

 — Royal Challengers (@RCBTweets) May 23, 2018

 AB de Villiers has played 114 Tests, 228 ODIs and 78 T20 Internationals for South Africa.
-His last appearance was in the final Test between Australia and South Africa between March and April, 2018.
+His last appearance was in the final Test between Australia and South Africa which began on March 30, 2018.

 For all the latest Sports News, download Indian Express App